tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_generating_pdfs.md

 {% include note.html content="You might not want to include the PDF in your project files, since you're likely committing the PDF to Github and as a result saving the changes from one PDF version to another with each save." %}

-## 6. Add conditions for your new builds in the sidebarconfigs.html file
+## 6. Add conditions for your new builds in the PDF config file

-In the \_includes/custom/sidebarconfigs.html file, there's a section that looks like this:
+In the PDF configuration file, there's a section that looks like this:

 ```
 {% raw %}{% if site.product == "mydoc" %}
-{% assign sidebar_pdf = site.data.sidebars.mydoc_sidebar.entries %}
+pdf_sidebar: product2_sidebar
 {% endif %}

-{% if site.product == "product1" %}
-{% assign sidebar_pdf = site.data.sidebars.product1_sidebar.entries %}
-{% endif %}

-{% if site.product == "product2" %}
-{% assign sidebar_pdf = site.data.sidebars.product2_sidebar.entries %}
-{% endif %}{% endraw %}
 ```

-Add your own condition here that points to your sidebar.
+Point to the sidebar you want here.

-What this does is allow the prince-list.txt and toc.html files to use a variable for the sidebar (called `sidebar_pdf`) when iterating through the sidebar.
+What this does is allow the prince-list.txt and toc.html files to iterate through the right sidebar.
 Otherwise, you would need to create a unique prince-list.txt and toc.html file for each separate PDF output you have.

 ## 7. Add a download button for the PDF